Travis Scott Says He Still Loves "Wifey" Kylie Jenner as They Attend Gala With Stormi Webster - E! Online

 A source tells E!
 News that Kylie and Stormi landed on Monday, June 14, so they could all be together at the event.
 The mother-daughter duo got the party started by spending the day at the American Girl Doll store before reuniting with dad, per Page Six.

-Travis, Kylie and Stormi were photographed arriving as a family of three at The Rooftop at Pier 17 in the evening, marking their first major industry event together since the couple split nearly two years ago.
+After Travis, Kylie and Stormi arrived at The Rooftop at Pier 17, they posed for photos as a family of three, marking their first major red carpet event together since the couple split nearly two years ago.
+At one point, the rapper put his arm on Kylie's waist and she placed a hand on his back, as their little girl smiled on.

 Kylie posted behind-the-scenes pics of her getting ready ahead of time, including one of her in a robe with clips in her hair.
-The next Insta Story slide showed her being sewn into a luxurious, forest green gown with matching mesh gloves.
+The next Insta Story slide showed her being sewn into a luxurious, forest green gown (vintage 1987 Jean Paul Gaultier, to be exact) with matching mesh gloves.

-Regardless, it was a big moment for the pair: The gala was the first time Kylie and Travis have been to a red carpet event since the premiere of Netflix's Travis Scott: Look Mom I Can Fly in August 2019 in Santa Monica, Calif.
+Regardless, it was a big moment for the pair: The gala was the first time Kylie and Travis have walked the red carpet since the premiere of Netflix's Travis Scott: Look Mom I Can Fly in August 2019 in Santa Monica, Calif.
 At the time, Stormi was just 18 months old!

 Just two months later, a separate source told E!
 News, "Kylie and Travis aren't officially calling it quits on their relationship, but are taking space apart," adding, "It's not a firm split.
 They've been fighting again, but have still seen each other within this last month."